 Leading a happy life can be one where you need to take drastic measures.
 One of those measures is removing the shitty people out of your life that bring you down rather than complementing your life.
 You’re probably wondering two things, how do you know you have a crappy friend and how to dump a toxic friend?

 Over the last several years of my life, I have been really trying to understand my own mind and what makes me happy.
-After reading several self development style books and articles, the thing that really stood out for me was the idea of removing toxic friendships from your life.
+After reading several self development style books and articles, the thing that really stood out for me was the idea of removing a toxic friend from my life.
 We all know, that we have a limited amount of time for socialising on a day to day and thus we should spend that time with people we actually enjoy.
 Studies done by evolutionary psychologist Robin Dunbar on friendships, shows that the average person has about 150 friends, these are people you feel comfortable in any social interaction.
 But breaking down that 150 is quite interesting:

 - Your closest and what you would classify as inner circle of friends – five